efleming13/MathsProblems/content/student/bulgarian-solitaire.md

 Do you notice any patterns or similarities between different starting cities (all made of 7 squares)?
 In particular, look at how the sequences end.

-As an extention, try using different numbers of squares to build your original city.
+As an extension, try using different numbers of squares to build your original city.
 Try to answer questions like what is the longest sequence that you can create and can you spot a pattern for how the sequences end?

 Try using 5 or 6 squares.
 These will have fewer possibilities for starting cities.